dannythehacker/moon-stealer/README.md

 ### < Important >

-I am not responsible for any damages this software may cause.
-This program was made for educational purposes only.
+I am not responsible for any damage this software may cause; This program was made for educational purposes only.

 Credits: WASP Stealer